MetOffice/RSE-SSE-MOAP-CoP/README.md

 1. [Join](https://join.slack.com/t/ukrse/signup) the Slack workspace for the [Society of Research Software Engineers (RSE)](https://society-rse.org/).
 2. Navigate to the ``#rse-sse-moap-cop`` channel.
-3. Send a direct message to the contact whose details are pinned to the channel.
+3. Send a direct message to the contact whose details are pinned to the channel, requesting to be added to the CoP SharePoint / Team.

 ## Resources for members